 Clean Lake Initiative

 Oakland's Clean Lake Initiative supports volunteer cleanup, maintenance, monitoring, and education at Lake Merritt.
 For information on how you can participate in these efforts, please contact the Lake Merritt Institute at firstname.lastname@example.org or (510) 238-2290.

 Volunteer at Lakeside Park Gardens

 The Friends of the Gardens at Lake Merritt host regular volunteer events.

 Volunteer in the Sausal Creek Watershed

-Friends of Sausal Creek has regular volunteer opportunities in the Sausal Creek Watershed, including cleanups, habitat restoration, plant propagation in their native plant nursery in Joaquin Miller Park, and other events.
-Click here to see their calendar of events and find out more information.
+Friends of Sausal Creek has regular volunteer opportunities in the Sausal Creek Watershed, including cleanups, habitat restoration, and plant propagation events.

 News & Events

 Follow us on the Sustainable Oakland Facebook page for information on volunteer events, news on sustainability, going green and more!

 Keep Oakland Beautiful (KOB)